TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Rte/Transformations/Overview/Index.rst

    Description
-         Transforms the content with regard to most of the issues related to content elements types 'Text' and 'Text w/Image'.
+         Transforms the content with regard to most of the issues related to content elements types 'Text' and 'Text & Images'.
 The mode is optimized for the content rendering of the static template "content (default)" which uses old :code:`<font>` tag style rendering.